wadehammes/base-css4-wordpress/wp-content/plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence Security options where you can fine-tune your security settings.

 == Changelog ==

+= 6.2.2 =
+* Fix: Replaced a slow query in the dashboard widget that could affect sites with very large numbers of users.

+= 6.2.1 =
+* Improvement: Now performing scanning for PHP code in all uploaded files in real-time.
+* Improvement: Improved handling of bad characters and IPv6 ranges in Advanced Blocking.
+* Improvement: Live traffic and scanning activity now display a paused notice when real-time updates are suspended while in the background.
+* Improvement: The file system scan alerts for files flagged by antivirus software with a '.suspected' extension.
+* Improvement: New alert option to get notified only when logins are from a new location/device.
+* Change: First phase for removing the Falcon cache in place, which will add a notice of its pending removal.
+* Fix: Included country flags for Kosovo and Curaçao.
+* Fix: Fixed the .htaccess directives used to hide files found by the scanner.
+* Fix: Dashboard widget shows correct status for failed logins by deleted users.
+* Fix: Removed duplicate issues for modified files in the scan results.
+* Fix: Suppressed warning from reverse lookup on IPv6 addresses without valid DNS records.
+* Fix: Fixed file inclusion error with themes lacking a 404 page.
+* Fix: CSS fixes for activity report email.

 = 6.2.0 =
 * Improvement: Massive performance boost in file system scan.